solwhitehorn/solwhitehorn.github.io/_posts/2020-05-08-friday-news.md

 * Friday, May 8 2020

-I think that one of the most hyped event of this week was the **XBOX Series X Event** that happened on the 7th .
-Unfortunately the reception was not as good as expected with one major complaint being the *Gameplay* reveal event was nothing more that long scripted cinematics.
+I think that one of the most hyped event of this week was the **XBOX Series X Event** that happened on the 7th.
+Unfortunately the reception was not as good as expected with one major complaint being that people were expecting a *Gameplay* reveal event while it was nothing more that long scripted trailers.

 <center><iframe width="720" height="405" src="https://www.youtube.com/embed/XCTPu1aUsTE" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></center>

-And there  is no denying it when the first video they showed us, entitled *First Look Xbox Series X Gameplay* (why make it so long...), is the trailer for **Bright Memory Infinite** from the devs at FYQD-Studio.
-Sure, it looks like gameplay, but the lack of UI, the heavily scripted actions and the cinematic car chase at the end are not the best you can do to truly make the viewer believe in it.
+And right from the start, the first trailer gave the tone.
+Entitled *First Look Xbox Series X Gameplay* (why make it so long...), it is the trailer for **Bright Memory Infinite** from the devs at FYQD-Studio.
+Sure, it looks like gameplay, but the lack of UI, the heavily scripted movements and the cinematic car chase at the end are not the best you can do to truly make the viewer believe in it.
 And it goes on like that for the rest of the presentation with little actual gameplay and more "*Engine Captured*" game footage.

 The backlash was vocal enough that Aaron Greenberg (GM of Xbox Game Marketing) acknowledge the issue in a tweet: